lyz508/AI_Final_Project/README.md

 # Writing with AI

-## Proposal
+## Purpose

 - NYCU 2022 spring AI Final Project

-- The main proposal is to use the GPT-2 model trained & generating text
+- The main purpose is to use the GPT-2 model trained & generating text

 ## Requirement